How do I get set up?

 Before you start

-To ensure RAM uses the correct information, check your personal details and individual associates listed are up to date on the Australian Business Register (ABR).
-In future, businesses with non-individual associates, such as trustee companies, may also use RAM.
+To ensure RAM uses the correct information, check your personal details and individual associates listed on the Australian Business Register (ABR) are up to date.

 To log in to RAM, you will need a digital identity, such as myGovID.